gabar92/elte_advanced_deep_learning/README.md

 ## <ins>Lecture 3: Large Language Models</ins>

-This lecture tries to answer the following questions:
+### What is this lecture about?

-* What are the stages of LLM training?
+This lecture tries to answer the following questions:* What are the stages of LLM training?
 * What are the new techniques behind the success of ChatGPT?
 * I want to deploy a model on my custom problem / data.
 How can I do it?
 * How can I adopt the different LLM models in my own application?